wbamberg/idl-reference/docs/nsIWebProgressListener.md

 will not send the onLocationChange until we are sure that we are loading
 this new page here.

-@param aWebProgress
-       The nsIWebProgress instance that fired the notification.
-@param aRequest
-       The associated nsIRequest.
-This may be null in some cases.
-@param aLocation
-       The URI of the location that is being loaded.
-@param aFlags
-       This is a value which explains the situation or the reason why
-       the location has changed.

 #### Parameters ####